OutSystems/ReactView/README.md

 # ReactView

 ReactView is a framework for building react.js based UIs that can be hosted in Avalonia/WPF applications.

-# Sample
+Using this framework you can build .NET desktop applications that run on Windows or macOS (using the Avalonia version) and mix TypeScript and .NET code in the same app in a seamless way.

+## Documentation

-Inside the Sample.Avalonia folder you may find a Task List application that showcases most of the functionalities provided by this framework.
+See the [Sample.Avalonia](Sample.Avalonia) project for an example of a Task List application that showcases most of the functionalities provided by this framework.

 <p align="center">
   <img src="docs/images/screenshot.png" height="400">
 </p>

-# Getting Started
+## Getting Started

 1) Add the ReactView and ViewGenerator Nuget packages to your WPF/Avalonia project.
 2) Follow [these](ViewGenerator/readme.txt "Instructions") intructions